Many IT Workers Do Not Receive Their Rightful Overtime Pay

 Seek Legal Assistance Today

 If you are not getting paid your rightful overtime compensation, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.